cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/requirments/sizing_guidlines.md

 **Blueprints**

 There is no limit on the number of blueprints other than their size.
-Blueprints are stored in on the manager hard drive and in the database and are relatively small entities.
-A very large blueprint may consume 1M of disk space and similar size in the DB. most will require much less than that.
+Blueprints are stored on the manager's hard drive and in the database and are relatively small entities.
+A very large blueprint may consume 1M of disk space and a similar size in the DB. most will require much less than that.
 {{< param product_name >}} recommends allocating 50GB of storage to the manager which should suffice for most customers.

 **Plugins**

 There is no limit on the number of plugins other than their size.
-Plugins are stored in the manager hard drive.
+Plugins are stored in the manager's hard drive.
 A typical plugin consumes approximately 5M.
 Very large plugins consume 20M of storage.

 **Deployments**